 The entire study culminates in a trip across the Brooklyn Bridge, which occurs during the last week of school.
 This exciting event marks the end of an important learning unit and the end of a milestone year!

-During the second trimester, the Third Graders audition for their roles and begin practicing their lines for the play.
-The majority of the trimester is spent preparing for the performance.
-The students work together to create scenery, props, and costumes.
+During the second trimester, the Third Graders audition for their roles and begin practicing their lines for filming.
+The majority of the trimester is spent preparing for filming.
+The students work together to create props and costumes.
+They learn how to work with a green screen and editing software to produce their final product.
 Through this experience, the students learn the value of working together, accountability, and responsibility.

-During the third trimester, students use their knowledge of Shakespeare and Elizabethan England to plan a Shakespearean celebration called the “Bard Bash,” similar to a Renaissance Fair.
-They plan various activities and entertainment, including a performance of a selected Shakespeare play.
+During the third trimester, students use their knowledge of Shakespeare and Elizabethan England to plan a Shakespearean celebration called the “Bard Bash,” similar to a Renaissance Faire.
+They plan various activities and entertainment following the premiere of their movie.
 Students and parents alike enjoy this magical trip back to the Elizabethan era.

-In Third Grade, students become more aware of the global community through the collection of postcards from around the world.
+Building on the United States Postcard Project from Second Grade, Third Grade students become more aware of the global community through the collection of postcards from around the world.
 As the postcards arrive, students locate the country on a world map and put the postcards on a bar graph that is hanging in the classroom.
 While anticipating the arrival of new and different postcards, students learn about the different continents during Social Studies classes.

-Fourth Graders participate in a program designed to support a healthy and effective transition from elementary school to middle school and to ensure that the learning goals as stated in our mission have been met to a level of satisfaction for moving up to middle school.
+Fourth Graders write an autobiography in a project designed to support a healthy and effective transition from elementary school to middle school and to ensure that the learning goals as stated in our mission have been met to a level of satisfaction for moving up to middle school.
 Throughout this project students reflect on their lives and experiences to date.
-Students use these memories to write their autobiographies, which includes eight typed chapters, an introduction, dedication, table of contents and cover designed by the student.
+Students use their memories to write their autobiographies, which includes eight typed chapters from a variety of genres, photographs, and artwork by the students.
 These autobiographies are published at the end of the year.

 In Fourth Grade, students participate in a specialized “Action Research Course”.
 During this course, students conduct a yearlong action research project based on an area of need within the City of Hoboken.
 As part of their research, students interview City Council members and take “man on the street” surveys on the topic they are researching.
 In addition, students survey all of the Fourth Grade students throughout Hoboken.
 After students have conducted and analyzed their research, their findings are compiled into an extensive research report which is presented to the community of Hoboken at a City Council meeting.

 Fourth Grade students explore New Jersey’s place in our nation’s history through meaningful, integrated and hands-on experiences.
 Students begin their study of New Jersey by learning about the first New Jersey inhabitants, the Lenape Indians.
 Students visit Sandy Hook, NJ, and participate in an exciting, authentic simulation of the Lenape way of life.
 Several other exciting field trips are held throughout the year, including a visit to Flat Rock to examine the wildlife of New Jersey as well as a visit to the home and laboratory of Thomas Edison.
-The year culminates with a three-day visit to Cape May, NJ.
-This field trip is full of thrilling learning experiences that bring to life all of the concepts students have studied throughout the year.
-The students look forward with great anticipation to this end of year trip, and students are responsible for funding 100% of the trip expenses.
+The year culminates with a week-long experience called New Jersey Adventure week.
+These field trips are full of thrilling learning experiences that bring to life all of the concepts students have studied throughout the year.
+The students look forward with great anticipation to this end-of-year trip, working throughout the year to fund the trip through Pizza Friday Lunches and the School Store.

 The Month of the Young Adolescent (MOTYA), is a movement promoted by the Association for Middle Level Education to recognize and set aside an entire month to promote awareness of the issues facing children ages 10 to 15.